I'm Bridget Hoadley, the human behind Elastic Design – multidisciplinary design studio (currently) based in Melbourne.

 - Event Management

-Download our studio menu to view our prices, our process and FAQs.
+Download my studio menu to view prices and a bunch of FAQs.

 Below are some of the tools I use in my business